sy-app-6/sy-app-6/COMPREHENSIVE_RELEASE_SYSTEM_TASKS.md

 ## 📋 OVERVIEW

-This document provides a comprehensive task breakdown for implementing the Release System with two-point slider functionality, tracking both completed and pending tasks.
+This document provides a comprehensive task breakdown for implementing the Release System with single-slider functionality that auto-generates negative values, tracking both completed and pending tasks.

 **Current Status**: 🔄 IN PROGRESS
 **Priority**: 🔴 HIGH